Frequently Asked Questions

 What are dangerous goods?

-How do I know if my product is considered to be Dangerous Goods / Hazmat?
+How do I know if my product is a dangerous good?

 I have a shipment of electronic equipment containing lithium batteries, is it classified as a dangerous good?